Item 11: Implement the Drop trait for RAII patterns

 }

 In C++, RAII patterns were often originally used for memory management, to ensure that manual allocation (new, malloc()) and deallocation (delete, free()) operations were kept in sync.
-A general version of this memory management was added to the C++ standard library in C++11: the std::unique_ptr<T> type ensures that a single place has "ownership" of memory, but which allows a pointer to the memory to be "borrowed" for ephemeral use (ptr.get()).
+A general version of this memory management was added to the C++ standard library in C++11: the std::unique_ptr<T> type ensures that a single place has "ownership" of memory but allows a pointer to the memory to be "borrowed" for ephemeral use (ptr.get()).

 • Access to operating system resources.
-For UNIX-derived systems, this usually means something that holds a file descriptor; failing to release these correctly will hold on to system resources (and will also eventually lead to the program hitting the per-process file descriptor limit).
+For Unix-derived systems, this usually means something that holds a file descriptor; failing to release these correctly will hold onto system resources (and will also eventually lead to the program hitting the per-process file descriptor limit).

 The most obvious instance of RAII in the Rust standard library is the MutexGuard item returned by Mutex::lock() operations, which tend to be widely used for programs that use the shared-state parallelism discussed in Item 17.
-This is roughly analogous to the final C++ example above, but in Rust the MutexGuard item acts as a proxy to the mutex-protected data in addition to being an RAII item for the held lock:
+This is roughly analogous to the final C++ example shown earlier, but in Rust the MutexGuard item acts as a proxy to the mutex-protected data in addition to being an RAII item for the held lock:

 #![allow(unused)]